On the Emergence of Induction Heads for In-Context Learning: Induction Heads in Simplified Transformers

 \begin{definition} \defn{Parameter Emergence Time.} We say that each of the parameters $\alpha$, $\beta$, or $\gamma$ has emerged when its value becomes greater than $1/2$ for the first time:

 where $t \in\mathbb{R}_{\ge0}$. \end{definition}

-\begin{thm} Assume that inputs are orthonormal and that only parameters $\alpha, \beta,$ and $\gamma$ are learnable.
-In this case, we have that parameters always emerge in the order $T_\gamma < T_\beta <T_\alpha$ and the time until their emergence asymptotically follows:
+\begin{thm} Assume that inputs are orthonormal and that only parameters $\alpha_3, \beta_2,$ and $\gamma_3$ are learnable.
+In this case, for large enough $N$, parameters always emerge in the order $T_\gamma < T_\beta <T_\alpha$ and the emergence times asymptotically follow: